-Your Corporation maintained cordial industrial relations during theyear and continued to provide comprehensive welfare facilities to its employees to takecare of their health efficiency economic betterment etc. and to enable them to givetheir best at the workplace.
-Your Corporation has always supported participative culturein the management of the enterprise through a consultative approach with the collectivesestablishing a harmonious relationship for industrial peace leading to higherproductivity.
-Employees'participation is also ensured through information-sharingwith collectives and employees on a regular basis while seeking their support suggestionsand cooperation.
-The efforts to promote employees' participation in management werecontinuedduring the year through Suggestions Scheme Total ProductivityMaintenance (TPM)and various employee engagement initiatives.
+The Company continued to maintain cordial industrial relations duringthe year.
+The Company provides comprehensive welfare facilities to its employees to takecare of their health efficiency economic betterment etc. and to enable them to givetheir best at the workplace.
+The Company supports participative culture in the managementof the enterprise and has adopted a consultative approach with the collectivesestablishing a harmonious relationship for industrial peace thereby leading to higherproductivity.

 COMPLIANCE WITH THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION & REDRESSAL) ACT 2013

 The provisions of the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 have been implemented across theCompany with the clear objective of providing protection to women against sexualharassment at the workplace and redressal of complaints of sexual harassment.
 Internalcommittees have been set up at each and every Unit / Region / Head Office level headed bysenior-level women employee to deal with sexual harassment complaints if any.

 Five complaints of sexual harassment were pending as on April 1 2019.During the year 2019-20 six complaints were received and five complaints were disposedof.
 As on March 31 2020 six complaints were pending.